danielsaidi/website_danielsaidi/collections/_posts/2023/2023-11-22-how-to-customize-the-macos-menu-bar-in-swiftui.md

 }
 ```

-The macOS menu bar displays keyboard shortcuts as trailing instructions next to the button label:
+The macOS menu bar displays these shortcuts as trailing instructions next to the button:

 ![Keyboard shortcuts]({{page.assets}}/keyboard-shortcut.png)

-This is basically all you need to do to get started with macOS menu bar customization.
-Let's now take a look at how to customize the standard top-level menus.
+This is all you have to do to add new top-level menu items to the main menu.
+Let's take a look at how we can customize the standard menu items.

-## How to customize the standard menus
+## How to customize the standard menu items

-You can add and remove (some) items from any of the standard menus by adding `CommandGroup` items to the `.commands` builder.
+You can add and remove items from the standard menu items by adding `CommandGroup`s to the `.commands` builder.

 Consider the standard `Edit` menu:

 ![The standard `Edit` menu:]({{page.assets}}/edit-menu.png)

-Let's customize the standard `Edit` menu by adding a couple of command groups to our app:
+We can customize this menu by adding a couple of `CommandGroup` items to the `commands`:

 ```swift
 @main